nuxeo/nuxeo-labs/README.md

 Notice: We always build the `master` branch.
 For older version, check the misc. branches.
 For example, if you need the plugin for LTS2019 (10.10), switch to the 10.10 branch and build the plugin.

+> [!IMPORTANT]
+> This plugin is not the same as [nuxeo-labs-utils](https://github.com/nuxeo-sandbox/nuxeo-labs-utils), which contains other utilities.

 ## What's Inside?

 * [_nuxeo-labs-operations_](https://github.com/nuxeo/nuxeo-labs/tree/master/nuxeo-labs-operations)